osm-search/Nominatim/docs/develop/overview.md

 The __search frontend__ implements the actual API.
 It takes search and reverse geocoding queries from the user, looks up the data and returns the results in the requested format.
-This part is written in PHP and can be found in the `lib/` and `website/` directories.
+This part is located in the `nominatim-api` package.
+The source code can be found in `src/nominatim_api`.